davidmweber/scopus/README.md

 1600 times real time.
 A native benchmark shows the encoder to run at 400 times real time.
 The LLVM C compiler (clang v3.4) pips GCC by about 5%.

+NOTE that the 0.4.0 build for Linux was done on Ubuntu 19:04 (disco dingo) and relies on libc6.
+You may need to install this on your system to prevent dynamic link errors.

 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/).

 Licensing